rposborne/wpcap/README.md

     cap db:pull

-## ToDo
+## Todo

-Covert a predone wordpress install into a wpcap style directory Do not require MAMP
+  * Covert a predone wordpress install into a wpcap style directory
+  * Do not require MAMP

 ## Contributing